SinusBot/docs/docs/reverse-proxy/apache2.md

 If you want to serve the web interface of the SinusBot encrypted or with the rest of your website, you usually want to setup a reverse proxy.
-Most of the time, you already have a webserver (like apache2 or nginx) in place, which you can use to forward the incoming traffic to the SinusBot.
+Most of the time, you already have a web server (like apache2 or nginx) in place, which you can use to forward the incoming traffic to the SinusBot.

 First you need to add a DNS record (A) which is pointing from your subdomain (e.g. sinusbot.example.com) to the IP of your server.
 After that, create a file at `/etc/apache2/sites-available/sinusbot.conf` with the following content.

-Adjust the value of the following variables in the configs below:
+Adjust the value of the following variables in the configuration examples below:

 - `ServerName`
 - `ProxyPass` and `ProxyPassReverse` (port of your sinusbot)